Toto Wolff: Formula One

 2018 proved the most successful motorsport year in the history of Mercedes-Benz.
-The company won both F1 titles, F2 with George Russell, European F3 with Mick Schumacher, all three titles in its final season of DTM competition with Gary Paffett securing the drivers' title, both F1 eSports titles and numerous championships in customer racing.
+The company won both F1 titles, the Formula 2 title with George Russell, the Formula 3 European Championship with Mick Schumacher, all three titles in its final season of DTM competition with Gary Paffett securing the drivers' title, both F1 Esports titles with Brendon Leigh as the driver's champion, and numerous championships in customer racing.

 For 2019, Mercedes continued its success by securing a sixth consecutive double world championship at the Japanese GP, when the team secured the Constructors' title and only one of Lewis Hamilton and Valtteri Bottas could still become Drivers' champion.
 This is an unprecedented achievement in the history of the sport.
 As of 2019, Wolff is the only Team Principal who has won more than five consecutive double world championships.

 In 2020, Mercedes secured a seventh consecutive double world championship.
 The championship set an all-time record of consecutive constructors' championships, ahead of the six Ferrari achieved from 1999 to 2004.
 In the same season, Hamilton became the most successful driver in terms of race wins at the 2020 Portuguese GP and secured a seventh world drivers' championship at the Turkish GP to tie the record held by Michael Schumacher.
-The team followed up the achievement with an eighth consecutive constructors' world championship in 2021, whilst finishing second in the drivers'.
+The team followed up the achievement with an eighth consecutive constructors' world championship in 2021, but narrowly missed out on the drivers' crown after a controversial Abu Dhabi Grand Prix, in which Max Verstappen edged out Hamilton for the title.